spoken-shutter/salvadorasucena/archive/notes.md

 Multi-threading Load Balancing NLP Frontend Optimization Firewalls Virtual Machines Firewalls Database Indexing Success is not in what you have, but who you are.
 Replica Set IoT JWT Serverless Performance Predictive Analytics
 Optimization Scalability To be the best, you must be able to handle the worst.
 JWT Code Review Kafka DevOps UX Optimization NLP Performance IoT Success is how high you bounce when you hit bottom.
 Event Sourcing Deployment
+Zero Downtime Deployment A/B Testing Logging JWT Success is how high you bounce when you hit bottom.
+Kafka OAuth NLP Event-driven Architecture Content Delivery Network